EliteGams/crunchyrollapi/README.md

  <a href="https://nodei.co/npm/crunchyrollapi/"><img src="https://nodei.co/npm/crunchyrollapi.png"></a>

-> Best Crunchyroll API to extract data in spanish from all its catalog and its respective videos with subtitles.
+> Best Crunchyroll API to extract data in english from all its catalog and its respective videos with subtitles.

 ---